dev-scripts/prakashbhandari.com.np/content/posts/mock-aws-services-in-local-development-environment.md

     "region": "us-west-2"
 }
 ```
-Create `server.js` file and import necessary packages and define the necessary constants for basic NodeJS project.
+Create `server.js` file and import necessary packages and define the necessary constants for basic NodeJS app.

+Also, we are load `credentials` from a JSON file on disk (`config.json`).

+There are several ways in `Node.js` to supply your credentials to the SDK.
+Some of these are more secure and others afford greater convenience while developing an application.
+You can find more on AWS official documentation. https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html

 ```javascript
 "use strict";
 const express = require("express");